williamyang1991/DualStyleGAN/README.md

 python generate.py --style arcane --name arcane_generate
 ```

-Specify the weight to adjust the degree of style with `--weight.
+Specify the weight to adjust the degree of style with `--weight`.

 Keep the intrinsic style code, extrinsic color code or extrinsic strcture code fixed using `--fix_content`, `--fix_color` and `--fix_structure`, respectively.
 ```python